 Logistic Loss

 Since we establish the equivalence of two forms of Logistic Regression, it is convenient to use the second form as it can be explained by a general classification framework.
-Here, we assume is the label of data and is a feature vector.
-The classification framework can be formalized as follows:
+Here, we assume is the label of data and

 References